 In the meantime, inspired by street art, he became an acclaimed graffiti artist—though he has since stopped selling his works for personal gain, and instead uses his art to raise money for charities.
-His keynote is where his passion for business growth and art converge into a fascinating performance.
+His keynote is where his passion for business growth and art converges into a fascinating performance.

 Erik’s list of clients includes AT&T, Disney, London School of Business, Microsoft, FedEx, Exxon Mobil, Ernst & Young, and XPrize.

 Constant Creativity through Chaos - “shift happens.”
 Erik helps audiences to reframe change, embrace the positive, and leverage their creativity.
 He advises organizations on how they can position themselves to navigate the modern age.
 Erik’s messages will use examples of how wildly successful entrepreneurs and inventors built something from nothing, and give audiences the tools to do the same.